vektorious/cm-flashlight/README.md

 ### Instructions

 The instructions for building the different flashlight designs are in this repository.
 There is a german version available for the newest design

+### Contact

+If you have any questions, drop me a message at alex@oberlab.de